iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

  41M .
 ```

-> Note that DVC uses hardlinks in all the supported OSs, including Mac OS, Linux
+> Note that DVC tries to use reflinks by default in the platforms that support
+> them (Mac OS or Linux, depending on the file system).
+Some implementation
-> and Windows.
-Some implementation details (like inodes) might differ, but the
-> overall DVC behavior is the same.
+> details (like inodes) might differ, but the overall DVC behavior is the same
+> on those platforms.

 ## Running commands